Nikos-Stuff/web/src/content/projects/01-Sezam/index.md

 - **Responsive Layout**: Fully responsive, ensuring a seamless browsing experience across all devices, from desktops to smartphones.
 - **Easy Navigation**: Simplified navigation allows users to effortlessly find products and information.
 - **Product Showcase**: The site features a comprehensive product catalog with detailed descriptions and high-quality images.
-- **Custom Coded Features**: Integrated unique functionalities such as a price tag generator and other custom tools to enhance the shopping experience.
+- **Custom Coded Features**: Integrated unique functionalities such as a price tag generator and other custom tools.